Chip Wilson: Social and political views

 Wilson has expressed multiple views regarding politics, the facilitation of Lululemon, and women's health, some of which received controversy and negative reception.

 In a 2009 blog post on Lululemon's website titled "How Lululemon came into being," Wilson wrote: "Women's lives changed immediately.
 Men's lives didn't change however and they continued to search for a stay-at-home wife like their mothers.
 Men did not know how to relate to the new female.
 Thus came the era of divorces."
 In the same blog post, Wilson also shared his views on birth control, writing "Females no longer had to 'make' relationships work because with birth control came a sense of financial and life control.
 A sense of equality was established because women no longer had to relinquish their independence to a male provider."

 In his book titled Little Black Stretchy Pants, Wilson wrote that he is not necessarily opposed to child labour, as "working young is excellent training for life.
 In North America, I noticed that there were some kids not made for school, who dropped out with nowhere to go.
 In Asia, if a kid was not 'school material,' he or she learned a trade and contributed to their family.
 It was work or starve.
 I liked the working alternative."

 In 2013, on Bloomberg Television, when asked by a reporter concerning customer's complaints on why there was pilling on the fabric of Lululemon's yoga pants, to which Wilson replied, "Frankly some women’s bodies just actually don’t work for [wearing Lululemon pants]… it’s really about the rubbing through the thighs, how much pressure is there over a period of time, how much they use it."
+Wilson appeared in a CBS interview in 2015 where he apologized for past statements regarding the Lululemon yoga pant scandal, saying, "I'm responsible for what comes out of my mouth.
+And if that's what was interpreted then I fully apologize.
+Yeah.
+I'm sorry."